vertoe/darkcoind-ncurses/README.md

 frog food
 ---------

-found bitcoind-ncurses useful? donations are your way of showing that! (donations for Amphibian, author of bitcoind-ncurses.)
+found bitcoind-ncurses useful? donations are your way of showing that! (donations for Amphibian, author of bitcoind-ncurses, of course.)

-my main machine is currently a 6 year old Atom laptop. upgrading that would be rather useful. cheers!
+his main machine is currently a 6 year old Atom laptop. upgrading that would be rather useful. cheers!

 ![ScreenShot](/screenshots/donation-qr.png)